 - A. General.
 The Election Board shall issue an announcement prior to the start of every Tribal Election which shall include relevant election information including but not limited to the required due dates and other relevant information. - B. Days.
 All references to days in these Regulations shall be calculated as calendar days unless otherwise indicated by the use of the term "business days".

 PART II.
 VOTING & ELECTIONS

 CHAPTER 2.
 VOTER INFORMATION

 Section 1.
-Automatic Voter Registration by Enrollment Department.
+Voter Registration Required